fabitortorelli/WebScraping/README.md

 ## Context
 Web scraping is the process of extracting data from websites.
 This process involves sending an HTTP request to the target website and extracting the desired data.

-I use the website https://books.toscrape.com/index.html to practice and improve my understanding of web scraping.
+I use the website [Books to Scrape](https://books.toscrape.com/index.html) to practice and improve my understanding of web scraping.

 ## Analysis Plan